shaolinwu/oracle-solidity/README.md

-# Repository Title Goes Here
+# Oracle - Solidity - Ropsten

 This is oracle implementation on Ropsten test network.
 We are using web3 on Heroku cloud platform.
 Easy client implementation.